DanielReinagel/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used when dansRoll() is accessing the variable name.
+It is accessing it from its parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  "Dan rolled a " is the same but the number can be different depending on what Math.random() rolls.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll is local to the innermost function.

 ### Task 3 - Stretch Goals